Alpines are some of the most charming plants you can grow, and they’re currently enjoying renewed popularity.

 Find out all you need to know about growing alpines in our alpines Grow Guide.

 Plant alpines in containers such as a trough, or an old Belfast sink, for best effect.
-It ensures that you can give them the conditions they need, and appreciate their delicate foliage and flowers at close range.
+This ensures you can give them the conditions they need, and appreciate their delicate foliage and flowers at close range.
 If you can, move the container to an area that’s in a ‘rain shadow’ (for example, beneath house eaves) in winter.
 You can even make your own alpine container.

 A mix of 70 per cent John Innes No.3 and 30 per cent horticultural grit is ideal.
 If you’re planting in a Belfast sink, tilt it slightly so that any excess water drains out of the hole.
 Top the display with gravel and a few stones to show off the plants.